phuongvietdang1912-BA/business-analytics-portfolio/README.md

 ## 📊 Projects

-### 1️⃣ Telco — Customer Churn & Retention Analysis
+### 1️⃣ Telco -Customer Churn & Retention Analysis
 Analysis of customer churn drivers across a telco subscriber base, combining behavioural and demographic signals to identify revenue at risk and prioritise retention strategy.

 - Identified **$1.67M annual revenue at risk** concentrated in 5 micro-segments through cohort and segmentation analysis